Sarajevo's film festival marks 20th birthday with record line-up

 The event will hand out honorary awards to Mexican actor Gael Garcia Bernal, French designer and filmmaker Agnes B. and Oscar-winning Bosnian director Danis Tanovic.

-French director Michel Hazanavicius, best known for “The Artist”, and Hungary’s director Kornel Mundruczo will also present their Cannes festival contenders, respectively “The Search” and “White God”.
+French director Michel Hazanavicius, best known for “The Artist”, and Hungary’s Kornel Mundruczo will also present their Cannes festival contenders, respectively “The Search” and “White God”.
+(Reporting by Maja Zuvela; Editing by Andrew Heavens)